C++ set cend

 Example 2

-Let's see a simple example to find the element in the set:
+Let's examine a straightforward example to locate the item within the set:

 #include <iostream>